mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Smart-Voice-Assistant.md

 title: "Smart Voice Assistant Using TinyML on Cortex-M55"
 subjects:
     - "ML"
-    - "Embedded Linux"
 requires-team:
     - "No"
 platform:
-    - "Servers and Cloud Computing"
-    - "Laptops and Desktops"
-    - "Mobile, Graphics, and Gaming"
-    - "Automotive"
     - "IoT"
     - "Embedded and Microcontrollers"
     - "AI"